appleboy/drone-ssh/DOCS.md

      - bar.com
     user: root
     port: 22
+    sleep: 5
     commands:
       - echo hello
       - echo world
 ```

 In the above example Drone executes the commands on multiple hosts sequentially.
 If the commands fail on a single host this plugin exits immediatly, and will not run your commands on the remaining hosts in the list.

+The above example also uses the `sleep` parameter.
+The sleep parameter instructs Drone to sleep for N seconds between host executions.

 ## Keys